GUDevSoc/Site/_gamedev/2019/devlog_november.md

 All in all, a great job by our programmers who are now working on win / lose conditions, interaction with the ship's environment and rudimentary AI for NPCs.

 ### Level Squad Progress
-Have you noticed that beatiful room in the video above?
+Have you noticed that beautiful room in the video above?
 That's the work of our level squad!
 Using Unity Snaps asset pack, they created a basic room with several objects that can be used to test a lot of mechanics we have in mind.

 {% include video.html url="https://i.imgur.com/q3sTrdW.mp4" caption="Our first room of many" %}